What drives spot freight rates?

-Shippers often build a transportation management strategy that includes a primary contract carrier and an extensive routing guide of backup carriers to reduce their exposure to spot market volatility.
+Shippers often build a transportation management strategy that includes a primary contract carrier for guaranteed freight coverage and an extensive routing guide of backup carriers to reduce their exposure to spot market volatility.
 However, they still rely on spot for a number of reasons: contract carriers fall through, demand is high and unplanned loads need to be shipped, or the market is soft and spot markets are attractive.
 In addition, some shippers may not work through contracts, but still need their freight moved regularly.

 Regardless of your reason for tendering spot loads, understanding the forces that drive spot freight rates is useful knowledge for any shipper.
 This guide dives into: